maxim2266/csvplus/README.md

 Package `csvplus` extends the standard Go [encoding/csv](https://golang.org/pkg/encoding/csv/) package with fluent interface, lazy stream operations, indices and joins.

+The library is primarily designed for [ETL](https://en.wikipedia.org/wiki/Extract,_transform,_load)-like processes.
+It is mostly useful in places where the more advanced searching/joining capabilities of a fully-featured SQL database are not required, but the same time the data transformations needed still include SQL-like operations.

+##### License: BSD

 ### Examples

 Simple sequential processing: